 Barton Common

-A very special and notably rare area of lowland heath-grassland, designated a Site of Importance for Nature Conservation (SINC).
+New Milton Town Council manage this 19 hectare site under Higher Level Stewardship.
+The Common is a very special and notably rare area of lowland heath-grassland, designated a Site of Importance for Nature Conservation (SINC).

 New Forest ponies were re-introduced to the Common and now their grazing has helped restore the grassland while we also manage some areas by cutting and burning of invasive gorse.